 Beans are cheap, tasty, healthy, and store beautifully.
 Indeed, you can use dried beans for up to a year or more, so it's worth your time—and will help your budget—to learn how to store them properly.
 Not only are dried beans far cheaper than canned beans, but you can also save even more by buying them from the bulk bins at your market.
 Follow these tips to store dried beans in your pantry or stockpile successfully.
 The process is easy and takes just five minutes.

 Storing the Beans

 Follow these simple steps to store your dried beans properly.

 - Remove any broken beans or rocks that you notice.

 - Place the container in a cool, dry place away from sunlight.

 For best results, use your beans within a year.
 They'll still be safe to eat after a year, but they dry out over time and could take longer to soak and cook.
 If your beans are more than a year old, don't be too quick to toss them.
-Some studies have found dried beans can be stored for up to 30 years.
+Some studies have found dried beans can be stored for several years.